ECCO-Summer-School/ESS25-Team_Spinners_V2/README.md

 ## Project Results

+we made a monthly database of term-by-term
 Use this section to briefly summarize your project results.
 This could take the form of describing the progress your team made to answering a research question, developing a tool or tutorial, interesting things found in exploring a new dataset, lessons learned for applying a new method, personal accomplishments of each team member, or anything else the team wants to share.

 You could include figures or images here, links to notebooks or code elsewhere in the repository (such as in the [notebooks](notebooks/) folder), and information on how others can run your notebooks or code.

+## Open questions:

+What controls the differences in the seasonal variability of primarily terms of the vorticity budget across EBUS?

+At what scales does bottom pressure torque, nonlinear, and dissipation terms contribute most significantly to the vorticity balance?